 Step 3: Pack the Pasta Salad

 Just before you are ready to head to the beach or picnic, pack this salad into individual portions, in Chinese takeout containers.
-You can find them online (this link goes to Amazon where I am an affiliate partner).
+You can find them online.

 The handles make it easy to tie a napkin and cutlery right to the box.
 This makes it so much easier to serve to your guests, because everything they need is right there.
 And it looks so festive too!

 PLEASE LET ME KNOW IF YOU MAKE THIS RECIPE